 Jame: I'm not asking who'd win in a fight, I'm asking if the Czar outranks the mayor.The higher a character is in his hierarchy, the better he is in a fight.
 This goes double for non-protagonists.
 In the real world, soldiers are usually promoted for their leadership and management skills, not for their fighting prowess.
 If anything, senior ranking soldiers tend to be worse at fighting than the rank-and-file, because they are generally older, and they do not train as much because they are not expected to actually engage in combat.
 There are exceptions, but they usually don't put themselves In Harm's Way.
 In fact, in the US military, Special Forces officers rarely are promoted as high as General (or Admiral in the Navy) and tend not to rise any higher than Colonel (or Naval Captain).
 And yet, in many works of fiction, especially video games, the opposite is true.
 The higher someone's rank, the deadlier he is in personal combat.
 A sergeant can kick a grunt's ass.
 A captain can kick a sergeant's ass.
 A general can kick everybody's ass.
 The "boss fight" at the climax of a game will often be against the literal boss of the enemy army.
 Common examples of this trope include General Ripper, Colonel Badass, the Diabolical Mastermind, the Corrupt Corporate Executive, The Evil Emperor, The Evil Prince and President Evil.
 Among the good guys, the Rebellious Princess benefits from this one enough to be a competent mage despite her sheltered life, and the Action Politician can bring a whole new meaning to "political armtwisting."
 The Mad Scientist is more likely to go One-Winged Angel, but he can still invoke this trope if he's got a large enough cadre of mutants, henchmen, and/or combat robots at his disposal.
 The Evil Overlord will always take advantage of this, sometimes via Kingpin in His Gym.
 It is almost always the way of things with supernormal creatures like Demon Lords and Archdevils.
 In video games with named and Palette Swap enemies, this trope sometimes results in the player fighting squadrons consisting entirely of generals near the end of the game, with no lower-ranked units in sight.
 The Almighty Janitor is an inversion, who is far more powerful than his lowly rank would imply.
 The Desk Jockey is a different inversion, who has been promoted out of the field into authority.
 Compare You Can Barely Stand.
-See also Large And In Charge, Izchak's Wrath, Royals Who Actually Do Something, and Fixed Relative Strength.
+See also Four-Star Badass, Large and in Charge, Izchak's Wrath, Royals Who Actually Do Something, and Fixed Relative Strength.
 Sometimes a sister trope to Risking The King.
+May be the result of the Conservation of Ninjutsu.
 Not to be confused with Asskicking Equals Authority, which happens when the strongest fighter is the guy in charge because he is the strongest fighter.
 Of course, the two can overlap.

 York: And you don't think those issues are related?